Family Law Attorneys Assisting with Adoptions

 The adoption of a child is usually one of the most satisfying events in a parent or child’s life.
 However, it can be very frustrating if not done properly.
-The attorneys at Mills, Mills & Anderson have years of experience in handling all types of adoptions and can advise you specifically depending on the facts of your case.
+The family law attorneys at Mills, Mills & Anderson have years of experience in handling all types of adoptions and can advise you specifically depending on the facts of your case.
 Below is some basic information to consider prior to your consultation.

 There are specific laws that deal with the process of adoption, which can be broken down into three separate categories: